-Is your water heater in need of replacing?
-Peachtree Service Experts Heating & Air Conditioning is here with some indicators to look for when deciding whether it’s time to invest in a new water heating system.
+Is it time to replace your water heater?
+Peachtree Service Experts is here with a few signs to look for when deciding whether it’s time to purchase a new water heating system.

 If the water from your water heater (hot side pipes) is streaming out rusty, it might be an indicator that your water heater is rusting on the inside.
-This could result in a leak, not to mention impure water.
+This could create a leak, not to mention impure water.
 Ask an expert plumber to have them determine if your water heater system is getting ready to fail on you.